Gospel of Mark: Mark and the New Testament

 All four gospels tell a story in which Jesus' death and resurrection are the crucial redemptive events.
-There are, however, important differences between the four: Unlike John, Mark never calls Jesus "God", or claims that Jesus existed before his earthly life; unlike Matthew and Luke, the author does not mention a virgin birth or indicate whether Jesus had a normal human parentage and birth; unlike Matthew and Luke, he makes no attempt to trace Jesus' ancestry back to King David or Adam with a genealogy.
+There are, however, important differences between the four: unlike Matthew and Luke, the author does not mention a virgin birth or indicate whether Jesus had a normal human parentage and birth; unlike Matthew and Luke, he makes no attempt to trace Jesus' ancestry back to King David or Adam with a genealogy.
+Whilst not as overt as John, scholars have found that the Synoptic gospels portray Jesus as divine in various ways, both as a divinity in a general sense and as a manifestation of the God of Israel.
+Many commentators argue that Mark portrays Jesus as the divine Lord in his preface.

-Christians of Mark's time expected Jesus to return as Messiah in their own lifetime – Mark, like the other gospels, attributes the promise to return to Jesus himself, though many scholars also note that a conditional understanding of eschatology is present in the gospels, with the date of the parousia being dependent on Israel's repentance rather than being fixed, and the expectation is reflected in the Pauline Epistles, the Epistle of James, the Epistle to the Hebrews and in the Book of Revelation.
-According to Burkett, the return failed and the early Christians revised their understanding, while according to Christopher Hays and Dale Allison the delay of the parousia is consistent with the way ancient Jewish prophecy was understood contingently.Some acknowledged that the Second Coming had been delayed, but still expected it; others redefined the focus of the promise, the Gospel of John, for example, speaking of "eternal life" as something available in the present; while still others concluded that Jesus would not return at all (the Second Epistle of Peter argues against those who held the view that Jesus would not return at all).
+Many scholars find a conditional understanding of eschatology in the gospels, with the date of the parousia (also known as the Second Coming) being dependent on Israel's repentance rather than being fixed, and the expectation is reflected in the Pauline Epistles, the Epistle of James, the Epistle to the Hebrews and in the Book of Revelation.
+According to Burkett, the return failed and early Christians revised their understanding, while according to Christopher Hays, Dale Allison, and Craig Keener, the delay of the parousia is consistent with the way ancient Jewish prophecy was understood contingently.
+Some acknowledged that the Second Coming had been delayed, but still expected it; others redefined the focus of the promise, the Gospel of John spoke of "eternal life" as something available in the present; while still others concluded that Jesus would not return at all (the Second Epistle of Peter argues against those who held the view that Jesus would not return at all).
 Other scholars, however, contend that all four gospels show an eschatology wherein many of the eschatological topics concern the destruction of the Jewish Temple, the transfiguration and resurrection of Jesus, whereas his return is a promise for an undisclosed time in the future which people should always be ready for.
 Other scholars, like those of the Jesus Seminar, believe that the apocalyptic language in Mark and the rest of the gospels are inventions of the gospel writers and the early Christians for theological and cultural purposes.

-Mark's despairing death of Jesus was changed to a more victorious one in subsequent gospels.
-Mark's Christ dies with the cry, "My God, my God, why have you forsaken me?"; Matthew, the next gospel to be written, repeats this word for word but manages to make clear that Jesus's death is the beginning of the resurrection of Israel; Luke has a still more positive picture, replacing Mark's (and Matthew's) cry of despair with one of submission to God's will ("Father, into your hands I commend my spirit"); while John, the last gospel, has Jesus dying without apparent suffering in fulfillment of the divine plan.
+Luke and Matthew use Mark more conservatively than other ancient historians such as Diodorus Siculus or Josephus, though parallels and variations of the Synoptic gospels are typical of ancient historical biographies.
+Later gospels add more positive allusions to the resurrection and submission to God's will to Mark's despairing death of Jesus.